 Because of the breadth of my experience I have likely had some prior experience with most kinds of cases you will encounter.

 I believe in very carefully listening to everyone, increasing the likelihood all participants will feel heard.
 Then dispensing what I believe to be justice, regardless of who selected me.

 Most of the online issues in arbitration are similar to those in mediation and I direct you to my Guidelines for Online Mediation and my Best Practices for Online Mediation.
-There are, of course, significant differences as follows: First of all, the more parties that are involved, the more likelihood there will be a technological issue.
-That is particularly true if parties, and parties’ witnesses, are not present in their attorney’s office to use the attorney’s likely secure Internet.
-The other obvious difference is that arbitrations, including those that the court mandated, are theoretically open to the public and clearly different confidentiality and privacy issues exist and are not nearly as protected in arbitration as they are in mediation.
+There are, of course, significant differences.
+One is that arbitrations, including those that the court mandated, are theoretically open to the public and clearly different confidentiality and privacy issues exist and are not nearly as protected in arbitration as they are in mediation.
 In the case of UM or UIM arbitrations, Mr. Lachenmeier believes it is appropriate to set ground rules at the very beginning, particularly as it relates to excluding from arbitrator consideration, policy limits, PIP or other offsets and similar issues.
-Nonetheless, it is certainly possible and sometimes preferable to do online arbitrations and Mr. Lachenmeier has been trained in extensive use of Zoom as the online platform.
+Nonetheless, it is often preferable to do arbitrations online and Mr. Lachenmeier has been trained in extensive use of Zoom as the online platform.